 35 patients will be recruited in 4 four study groups, see table below.

 Takeda started recruiting for their new Phase-IIb efficacy clinical trial in mid-April 2019.
 They will launch with a small number of sites, including for the first time locations in the United States.
 They expect to expand to 24 sites worldwide over the following 6-9 months.
 We will keep you posted on additional locations as they open.
-You will be able to start the trial in one location and as a closer to home location opens switch to the that study site for the balance of the trial.
+You will be able to start the trial in one location and if a closer to home location opens then switch to the that study site for the balance of the trial.

 PARTICIPATING IN THE TRIAL

 Please feel free to contact us for up to date information on the trial, to do a pre-assessment of your loved-ones eligibility, to discuss expectations, and for assistance

 contacting the appropriate Takeda and investigative staff to be considered for the Clinical Trial.
 It is likely that all formal trial inquiries will need to be made by your doctor directly to the Principal Investigator – we can help with that process.
 MLD Foundation has been working with Shire (now Takeda) since 2007 on this therapy and can quickly guide you.